Community Solar FAQs

 This is a 42 kilowatt (kW) Solar Array system.
 The physical dimension of each panel is 6.5' x 4.5' with a total dimension of 65' x 98' for the 140 panels.

 It is a TenKSolar system, which is a Minnesota based company.

 On the SW corner of 47th St NE and County Road 127, which is a bare lot to the north and west of our headquarters.

-It is $950.00 per panel output.
+Please contact KPC for pricing.
 The contract with KPC is good through the fall of 2039.
 The estimated annual output is approximately 480 kWh.
 The actual amount may vary from month to month and season to season. the output credit will appear on your electric bill as a line item.

 It's very simple.
 Complete the Customer Agreement Form and return it to Kandiyohi Power with your payment.
 Phone payments are accepted.
 You can also call us at 800-551-4951 or stop by the office and we can assist you with your questions and provide you with a copy of the agreement.
 You must be a member of the cooperative to participate in the Community Solar program.

 Member may license the output of the multiple solar panels, provided that no license may be obtained for a number of solar panels that produce combined output credits that exceed the most recent 12 month average used at the location/account at which they are applied.
 Excess Solar Panel Output credits at calendar year-end will not be refunded, transferred or donated.

 You can transfer/assign or donate the panel output to another member, friend, family member or organization that is a member of KPC.
 KPC can assist member with identifying an interested member.